 - How often can I donate platelets?

 Platelets can be donated every 7 days, as long as eligibility criteria are met.
 Your body makes new platelets in 24 hours, making it possible to donate frequently—up to 24 times per year.
-Seven days after each platelet donation, you also can return to donate whole blood or double red cells.
+Three days after each platelet donation, you also can return to donate whole blood or double red cells.